8bitbuddhist/PixelMaestro-Studio/docs/_sources/Main-Window.rst.txt

 Main Window
 ===========

-The main window contains all of the controls necessary for interacting with PixelMaestro.
-Here you can edit the Maestro, create Animations and Canvases, create Shows, and connect devices.
+The main window provides all of the interactive functionality of PixelMaestro Studio.
+Here you can interact with a Maestro, create Animations and Canvases, create Shows, and manage attached devices.

 Layout
 ------

-The main window is split into two sections: the *Maestro Viewer*\ , and the *Maestro Editor*.
+The main window is split into two sections: the *Maestro Viewer* and the *Maestro Editor*.

 Maestro Viewer
 ^^^^^^^^^^^^^^

-The top half of the main window renders the output of the Maestro.
-Each Section is displayed in order from left to right.
-The Section that currently has focus (the *Active Section*) is displayed with a white border.
-If a Layer is the Active Section, then the Section is displayed with a light gray border.
-Inactive sections have no border.
+The top half of the main window contains the Maestro Viewer, which renders the output from the active Maestro.
+Each of the Maestro's Sections is displayed in order from left to right.
+The Section that currently has focus (called the *Active Section*) is shown with a white frame.
+If a Layer is the Active Section, then the Section is shown with a light gray frame.
+Inactive sections have no frame.

 ..
 Note:: The Maestro Viewer may not be visible if *Main Window* is not selected as an output in the :doc:`Preferences <Preferences>` screen.

 Maestro Editor
 ^^^^^^^^^^^^^^

-The Maestro Editor is the bottom half of the window.
-It provides controls for editing the Maestro.
-It's divided into five tabs:
+The bottom half of the main window contains the Maestro Editor, which provides controls for interacting with the Maestro and performing other actions.
+It's split into five tabs:

 * :doc:`Section Tab <Section-Tab>`